cschotte/blog/content/posts/Upgrading my Amiga 1200 in the year 2020/index.md

 ## Software

 The most software I have is on disks.
 Every disk has only a capacity of 880KB and is getting older.
-So I need a way to backup all my software.
-The Amiga 1200 (and also the 600) has a PCMCIA port.
+So, I need a way to backup all my software.
+The Amiga 1200 (and the 600) has a PCMCIA port.
 I used this port to add a memory card adaptor.
 With the transfer tool, I copied all my disks to this memory card in an ADF (Amiga Disk File) format.
 I also made a backup of all the software on the old hard disk.
 Making a backup is just copying all the files; no special software needed.

 ![Amiga boot screen](boot.png)